This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

-HR REGULATORY AND JUDICIAL OUTLOOK FOR THE OBAMA ADMINISTRATION
+HR REGULATORY AND JUDICIAL OUTLOOK FOR THE TRUMP ADMINISTRATION

-The federal agencies, under the Obama Administration, have stepped up regulatory enforcement of the workplace.
-Areas of enhanced focus include wage and hour issues, federal contractor rules, equal employment laws, and labor organizing rules.
+The federal agencies, under the Trump Administration, have significantly changed their approach to regulatory enforcement of the workplace.
+Areas of focus under the Trump administration include easing regulatory burdens on the workplace and potentially undoing many of the regulations put into place at the end of the previous administration.
 Learn about these issues and their impact for HR professionals.

 HR STATE PUBLIC POLICY OUTLOOK